Colombo 48 Hours

-The largest city and formal capital of Sri Lanka, Colombo has been known to traders for almost 2,000 years.
-Its position along the sea trade routes running east to west, make it the principal port of the Indian Ocean.
-Boasting an attractive blend of old and new, the city features modern buildings which line broad avenues, while ramshackle houses occupy crooked streets.
+Colombo has been known to traders for almost 2,000 years due to its position along the sea trade routes running East to West as the principal port of the Indian Ocean.

 DAY ONE